Uznajmy/test/README.md

 Web-based platforms and [consoles](https://docs.godotengine.org/en/latest/tutorials/platform/consoles.html).

 ## Free, open source and community-driven

-Test based on Godot is completely free and open source under the very permissive [MIT license](https://godotengine.org/license).
+Freedot based on Godot is completely free and open source under the very permissive [MIT license](https://godotengine.org/license).
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
-Test's based on Godot development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
-It is supported by the [Godot Foundation](https://godot.foundation/) not-for-profit.
+Freedot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations

 Before being open sourced in [February 2014](https://github.com/godotengine/godot/commit/0b806ee0fc9097fa7bda7ac0109191c9c5e0a1ac), Godot had been developed by [Juan Linietsky](https://github.com/reduz) and